nicholascornia89/faam/scripts/documentation.md

 - [x ] Import metadata from Nodegoat publication export or export CSV function into JSON file.
 - [x ] Map FAAM fields to external vocabularies.
-- [ ] Convert Nodegoat data to RDF ontology using RDFlib.
+- [x ] Convert Nodegoat data to RDF ontology using RDFlib.
 - [x ] Enrich metadata using Wikidata SPARQL endpoint.
 - [ ] Create FAAM Ontology using RDFlib or Protegé.
 - [x ] Assign permanent URI to ontology using w3id.org or purl.org.